Don't like to read?

 As the electors, chosen in each state, are to assemble and vote in the state in which they are chosen, this detached and divided situation would expose them much less to heats and ferments, which might be communicated from them to the people, than if they were all to be convened at one time, in one place.

 The Electoral College is designed to bypass the hype and rhetoric the public is exposed to during the campaigning season.
 It is supposed to be a safety net and meet the system of checks and balances the Constitution demands.

 Kenneth C. Davis, the author of “Don’t Know Much About History,” offers a further example of why the Electoral College should exist.

 In 1988, only 91,602,291 people voted, which was only 50.16 percent of those eligible.
 George Bush won 53 percent of the vote or 27 percent of the eligible population.
 This means that slightly over one-fourth of the adults (18+) elected the president.

 He further points out that the “anemic presidential-election turnout” has increasingly caused concern.
 The lower numbers of voters may be due to the numbing that occurs during the campaigning.
-Americans seem to tune out the rhetoric and hateful words of the politicians to the point of not caring enough to vote.
+Americans seem to tune out the politicians’ rhetoric and hateful words to the point of not caring enough to vote.

 Due to the lack of understanding why the Electoral College exists, most eligible voters believe that their voice is not heard, so they do not vote.
 Davis writes: